craft37/poignant-guide/book/expansion-pak-1.md

 * If you are on Apple’s **Mac OS X**, then Ruby is already installed.

+  _The Ruby version that ships with OS X now (2.0.0) is good enough for trying examples from the book and getting started with Ruby.
+Newcomers shouldn't need to install Homebrew to take Ruby out for a spin._

 * On **Debian**, use `apt-get install ruby`.

 * On **Gentoo**, `emerge ruby`.